 - Log in in your Google account.

-- Go to the section "Security".
+- Go to the section of "Security".

-- now you can see all devices linked to your account.
+- Now you can see all devices linked to your account.

 Can I remove devices from my Google account?